Towards Visual Saliency Explanations of Face Verification: Evaluation Methodology

 \section{Evaluation Methodology}

-Despite the promising development of explainability methods in vision tasks, the importance of rigorous evaluation methodologies has long been overlooked.
+Despite the promising development of explainability methods in vision tasks, the importance of rigorous objective evaluation methodologies has long been overlooked.
 In particular, only a few metrics have been designed for visual saliency explanation tools.
 In the past, human evaluation was the predominant way to assess model explainability \cite{herman2017promise, zhang2018top}.
 Petsiuk et al. \cite{petsiuk2018rise} proposed two automatic objective metrics, ``Deletion'' and ``Insertion'', for explainable image classification task, which measure the change in output classification probability after removing or adding salient pixels from/to the input image. \cite{hu2022x} adapted these metrics to image retrieval tasks.
-In face recognition, \cite{castanon2018visualizing} quantified the visualized discriminative features by playing a ”hiding game”, which iteratively obscures the least important pixels in the image sorted according to a produced attention map.
-This paper presents an evaluation methodology that systematically measures the performance of saliency-based explanation methods in face recognition.
+In face verification, \cite{castanon2018visualizing} quantified the visualized discriminative features by playing a ”hiding game”, which iteratively obscures the least important pixels in the image sorted according to a produced attention map.
+But it is not precise enough to differentiate high-performing explanation methods \cite{xu2023discriminative}.

-This paper proposes new ``Deletion'' and ``Insertion'' metrics to better-fit explanation methods for face recognition.
-Specifically, these metrics measure the change in the recognition accuracy after modifying the input image according to the importance map generated by the explanation method.
-The intuition behind the proposed metrics is that the explanation saliency map is expected to precisely highlight the most important regions of the face with the smallest number of pixels for the FR model to make final decisions.
+This paper proposes new ``Deletion'' and ``Insertion'' metrics to better fit explanation methods for face verification.
+Specifically, these metrics measure the change in the verification accuracy after modifying the input image according to the importance map generated by the explanation method.
+The intuition behind the proposed metrics is that the explanation saliency map is expected to precisely highlight the most important regions of two faces with the smallest number of pixels, based on which the FR model can make final decisions.
 The faster the overall accuracy drops/rises after removing/adding salient pixels, the more accurate the produced saliency map.